 Dealing with tax and benefits

-If you’ve used the Tell us Once scheme after registering a death, you don’t have to contact any government departments about tax, benefits and entitlements.
+If you’ve used the Tell us Once service after registering a death you don’t have to contact any government departments about tax, benefits and entitlements.

-If you have not used Tell us Once, you will need to contact:
+If you haven't used Tell us Once you'll need to contact:

 - HM Revenue and Customs